annebouillard/NetCalBounds/README.md

 nflows 7          # number of flows
 objective 'd' 1   #'d' i = maximal delay for flow i; 'b' j = maximal backlog at server j

-#list of server's caracteristics (servers numbered from left to right)
+#list of server's characteristics (servers numbered from left to right)
 beginservers
 server 1 (10.0,1.0);    #(rate,latency) list.
 The service curve is the maximum. server 2 (10.0,1.0);